dyllon21/waiter-app/README.md

 * For Users :

-- You Can Go Visit My Application At https://waiter21.herokuapp.com/waiters/<ur name here> And Follow Instructions Below :
+- You Can Go Visit My Application At https://waiter21.herokuapp.com/waiters/name And Follow Instructions Below :

 * Firstly You Need To Enter A Name(waiter) Into The URL After The waiters route/.